 fax to 410-777-2489

 AACC uses documents listed on the World Education Services (WES) website and the National Association of Foreign Student Advisers Guide to Educational Systems Around the World to determine foreign high school equivalent to U.S. high school graduation.
 Students should submit copies of the secondary school documents listed on these websites.
 Notarized English translations are needed in addition to the required documents for some languages.
-Please contact Records and Registration at 410-777-1442 with questions about necessary documents.
+Contact Records and Registration at 410-777-2243 with questions about necessary documents.

 AACC recognizes some online high schools.
 Online high schools must be regionally accredited by an accreditation agency recognized by the U.S. Department of Education.